 ☎️ Phone: +44 20 3146 1960

 The East London Hotel primarily features double and twin rooms, that vary in price depending on whether you opt for a room with or without a window.
 If you’re on a budget and just looking for somewhere to crash for the night, their windowless rooms are a great option.
 Prices for their rooms vary depending on the season and time of the year, but according to TripAdvisor, you can pay anywhere between £49 – £171/night.
-Click here to see the price for your dates:

-Are there any benefits for booking directly with The East London Hotel?
+Are there any benefits to booking directly with The East London Hotel?
 They don’t currently have a loyalty scheme or offer any obvious inclusives for booking directly.
 It’s surprising considering their proximity to Paradise Row that hotel guests who book directly aren’t offered a discount at the bars and restaurants on the hotel’s doorstep.
 However, the hotel is still quite new and may develop some benefits to encourage direct bookings in the future.
 Otherwise, the rates they offered were the same as elsewhere.

-I stayed in Standard Double room with a window on the first floor at The East London Hotel.
+I stayed in a Standard Double room with a window on the first floor at The East London Hotel.
 I mention the window because this hotel has a number of rooms without windows for a reduced price.
 If you’re on a serious budget and only looking for somewhere to stay for a night or two, this could be worth considering.
 If you do opt for a window, your view could either be of the main road (with a park on the other side), a petrol station or the restaurants and Overland train line that run along Paradise Row.
 My first-floor window faced onto the restaurants, which look nice but also was quite weird as everyone outside could see right into my room, so it meant I had to keep the blinds shut at all times.

 The room was quite compact, with just enough room for a double bed and not much else.
-The silk and lambswool pocket sprung bed was very comfy and faced onto a huge flat screen TV.
+The silk and lambswool pocket sprung bed was very comfy and faced onto a huge flat-screen TV.
 There was also a small amount of hanging space, a laptop-sized safe, a Nespresso machine, and free bottled water.
 The room is quite well designed to fit all of these amenities into such a small space, and considering I was only there for one night, it was perfectly sized.
 It would even work well for a weekend, but the lack of space around the bed and the absence of a wardrobe doesn’t make this hotel a great option for more than a couple of nights.

 My biggest problem with the room was the aircon/heating.
 It didn’t work and the room was always freezing, which is the last thing you want in mid-January.
 I was told at check-in that if I need help with anything that I should message a WhatsApp number rather than speak to anyone at check-in (as there isn’t an actual reception but a ‘self-check-in’ desk).
 I messaged the number and someone from check-in came to help me, who then told me that the aircon isn’t actually controlled in the rooms (which is weird as there is a control panel in the room) but that it was controlled for the whole building elsewhere.
 The staff member said I just need to wait and it would get warmer, but it never did.
 This definitely made my experience of the hotel very unpleasant.